DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-16-question-protocol-for-pilot.md

     }],
     what: ["Appears in provider-facing interface and retrievable via API"],
     accuracy: ["Providers ask for proof of identification"],
-    notes: ["We need to collect year, but do we need to show it to providers?"]
+    notes: ["We need to collect year, but do we need to show it to providers?
+And if so, at what point?"]
   }
 }) }}